tensorflow/build/tf_sig_build_dockerfiles/README.md

     - A directory for TensorFlow packages built in the container, e.g. `/tmp/packages`
     - A directory for your local bazel cache, e.g. `/tmp/bazelcache`

 2. Choose the Docker container to use from [Docker Hub](https://hub.docker.com/r/tensorflow/build/tags).
-The options are:
+The options for the `master` branch are:

+    - `tensorflow/build:latest-python3.9`
-    - `tensorflow/build:latest-python3.6`
+    - `tensorflow/build:latest-python3.8`
     - `tensorflow/build:latest-python3.7`
-    - `tensorflow/build:latest-python3.8`
-    - `tensorflow/build:latest-python3.9`

     For this example we'll use `tensorflow/build:latest-python3.9`.